 - pass three sequential, six-hour examinations;

-- have at least four years of qualified professional investment experience;
+- have at least 4,000 hours completed in a minimum of 36 months of qualified professional investment experience;

 - join CFA Institute as members; and